vsemionov/fleet/README.md

 you can either copy them from the server (using `scp`), or mount them to your computer via `sshfs`.

-## Credits
+## Acknowledgements
-In addition to the data source, the services listed in Architecture, and the programming language (Python), Fleet works thanks to the following awesome open source projects:
+In addition to the data source, the services listed in *Architecture*, and the programming language (Python), Fleet works thanks to the following awesome open source projects:
 * Cartopy - map projections and beautiful plots
 * Datashader - fast big data visualization